monaca-samples/Emotions-Detection-App/README.md

 # Emotions Detection App

-AI powered hybrid app which uses Tensorflow.js to detect face and recognize emotions.
+AI-powered hybrid app which uses Tensorflow.js to detect faces and recognize emotions.

 Technologies used:
 - Frontend: React and Framework7.